Pikselas/KFileFy/README.md

 </ol>
 <h2>MISTAKES YOU SHOULD NEVER DO</h2>
 <ul>
- <li>Always build up seperate class if it can be (don't do things like this idiot did for Ks_Connector always design seperate class for things like Server and Client)</li>
+ <li>Always build up seperate class if it can be done (don't do things like this idiot did for Ks_Connector, always design seperate class for things like Server and Client)</li>
+ <li>Must use Inhertiance if classes shares same features (or you will suffer like this a**l did)</li>
 </ul>